DumpySquare/UDF-DevOps-Base/docs/_labs/lab1.markdown

 a containerized version of Firefox to view applications inside our test environment.

-1. In the UDF Components list, Click the Access drop-down on the Client System
+1. In the UDF Components list, Click the `Access` drop-down on the `client` System
-2. Click FIREFOX
+2. Click `FIREFOX`
 3. In the Firefox browser, enter http://10.1.20.10 in the address bar

 You should now see the NGINX demo application.